-Except for the early adoption of HKFRS 15, Revenue from contracts with customers, since the year ended 31 March 2016, the Group has not adopted any new standards or interpretations that are not yet effective for the current accounting period.
+The HKICPA has issued a number of amendments to HKFRSs that are first effective for the current accounting period of the Group.
+None of these developments have had a material effect on how the Group's results and financial position for the current or prior periods have been prepared or presented.
+Except for the early adoption of HKFRS 15, Revenue from contracts with customers since the year ended 31 March 2016, the Group has not adopted any new standards or interpretations that are not yet effective for the current accounting period.
 The revised and new accounting standards and interpretations issued but not yet effective for the current accounting year are set out in note 3.

-2.2 Basis of Preparation of the Financial Statements
+2.2 Basis of Preparation and Presentation

-The financial statements for the year ended 31 March 2018 comprise the Company and its subsidiaries (the "Group").
+The financial statements for the year ended 31 March 2017 comprise the Company and its subsidiaries (the "Group").